Vermont School Library Association Constitution and Bylaws

 Section 3: Honorary members shall be entitled to all privileges granted an active member except to hold elective office.

 Section 1: The elective officers constituting the Executive Board of this organization shall be:

 Vice President (President Elect)

-Section 2: The Governing Board shall consist of the officers of this organization, the immediate past president, the chair of each standing or appointed committee, and a representative from each of the regional organizations.
+Section 2: The Governing Board shall consist of the elective officers of this organization, the chair of each standing or appointed committee, and a representative from each of the regional organizations.

 Section 3: Governing Board members may be relieved of their duties if membership in VSLA lapses, or if they fail to attend three Board meetings in a school year.

 Section 1: Proposed amendments may be submitted to and approved by the Governing Board and shall be submitted to the membership not less than thirty days prior to a duly called and constituted meeting or a special meeting called for the purpose of an amendment consideration.